5 weeks+5 days pregnant

 Sometimes it feels like it was yesterday, but also years ago all at the same time.
 Sometimes I hate waking up to remember again, to begin the battle again.
 Sometimes I’m scared of the intensity of my feelings and feel like they will suffocate me.
 Sometimes I want to fall apart without worrying about how that will affect the people who care about me.
 Sometimes I feel like the universe taunted me by allowing me to believe I could have something so precious.
 Lots of times I feel like a failure.
 Sometimes I wish it was someone else, anyone else, and not me.
 Sometimes it feels alien to smile, to joke, to laugh- most times it makes me feel guilty.
 Sometimes I feel scared to look at her pictures, to make it real again.
 Sometimes I feel guilty for not looking enough.
 Sometimes I want to hope, to find peace, to feel safe in the world, to really live again, to go back to old me with blissful naivity and self assurance of fairy tale endings.
 Most of the time I recognise that I never will.
 Sometimes I’m scared that this baby will go away too and that the pain will finish me.
 Sometimes I wish I could fast forward into the future and see my rainbow baby in it…but sometimes I’m scared that that means leaving Nieve behind.
 Sometimes I’m scared that my whole life will always be consumed by the loss of my daughter… and sometimes I’m scared that it won’t be.

 Sometimes I reread this blog and feel guilty because it sounds so negative.
 I’d like to contrast my negativity with all the things In my life that I am thankful for, and believe me there are many, but to do so feels dismissive of the agony of these experiences.
 It would be like waving a dismissive hand and saying ‘but it’s ok, I’m ok with it all now’.
-But sometimes I’m not, and I’m learning that that’s ok too.
+But sometimes… a lot of times, I’m not, and I’m learning that that’s ok too.